genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ## POST /text

-Sends a text prompt to the Saia Assistant.
+Sends a text prompt to the SAIA Assistant.

 ### Parameters